vtex/shoreline/styleguides/admin/documentation/guide/comparison.md

 ## Iconography

+**Styleguide**

-**Styleguide:** Exports a set of icons, most of them are not well documented.
+Exports a set of icons, most of them are not well documented.

+**Admin UI**

-**Admin UI:** Exports a set of [Icons](/core-concepts/icons) divided into categories according to their usage.
+Exports a set of [Icons](/core-concepts/icons) divided into categories according to their usage.
 It also has some features that our library provides.
 For example:

 - **Icons with direction:** Some icons have a state that allows the developer to control their direction (left, right, down, up).